 I wrote one of the chapters in the book Writing After Retirement an anthology of tips and tricks for older writers.
 My chapter covers both voice in writing and the setup of your writing area.
 It's available on Amazon Kindle and trade paperback, Barnes and Noble in both electronic and paper form, and Kobo in both formats.

 Fog was awarded best fiction in the 2016 edition of the Toyon.
 In September of 2013 Dinner Date was published on Everydayfiction.com.
-The flash piece "Friends" appears in the anthology 100 Worlds and online at Digital Fiction Pub.
+The flash piece "Friends" appears in the anthology 100 Worlds and online at Digital Fiction Pub and in their Quickfic Anthology 1.
 "Escort" is in the anthology Sex Droids and Their Cyborg Toys.
 "Aftermath" appeared in The Were-Traveler.

 A few of my works have been published locally.
 One of my flash fiction was a finalist in the North Coast Journal's competition in 2012 (search for Harry) and a sequel to Harry in 2013 (search for Lois) and 2014 (search for Encounter), and Visitation and Orbit in 2015.
 One of my Sci-Fi stories is available in Noyo River Review.